LuckyJimJD/CivilProcedure/_pages/syllabus.md

 Topics to be covered include the scope of a lawsuit, selection of an appropriate forum, presentation of claims and defenses, choice of applicable law, disposition without a trial, and the effect of judgments on future litigation.
 Other aspects of civil litigation (e.g., discovery, trials, & appeals) are covered in upper-level elective courses.

-# Materials
+# Required Materials

-#### Required

-Gerald Hess, et al, Civil Procedure: A Context & Practice Casebook (Carolina Academic Press, 2d ed.
-2019)

-Federal Rules of Civil Procedure, Federal Judicial Statutes, & Restatements.
-Available online (see [Links page](https://www.emfink.net/CivilProcedure/links/)  on course website)

-#### Study Aids
+Click & Learn: Civil Procedure (Carolina Academic Press)

-The course website, [`emfink.net/CivilProcedure`](https://www.emfink.net/CivilProcedure), has subject outlines, visual aids, practice problems, past exam questions, and other resources.
+All other assigned reading (cases, statutes, rules, etc.) are available online via the course site, [`emfink.net/CivilProcedure`](https://www.emfink.net/CivilProcedure).
+The course site also has subject outlines, visual aids, review problems, and past exam questions.

-There are numerous published study aids available for Civil Procedure.
-Two good options are Joseph W. Glannon, Examples & Explanations: Civil Procedure (8th ed., 2018) or The Glannon Guide to Civil Procedure (4th ed., 2018).

 # Policies

 #### Grading

-Your final grade for the term will be based on a midterm exam (40%) and a final exam (60%).
-The midterm will be a take-home exam.
-The final will be a closed-book/closed-notes exam.
-The exams will consist of short-answer and essay questions.
-Dates for the midterm and final exams are indicated in the Class Schedule & Assignments section below.
+Your final grade for the term will be based on review quizzes (40% total) and a final exam (60%).

-There will also be online review quizzes during the term (as indicated in the Class Schedule & Assignments section below).
-These quizzes are intended as diagnostic tools to assess your understanding of the concepts and help focus your efforts in preparing for the midterm and final exams.
-The review quizzes will be ungraded, but completion of each quiz is required to receive course credit.
+- The review quizzes will consist of multiple choice questions and will be open-book/open-notes.
+You will take the quizzes outside of class on Click to Learn, as indicated in the Course Schedule section below.
+- The final exam will consist of short-answer and essay questions and will be closed-book/closed-notes.
+You will take the exam online during the exam period.

 #### Class Preparation, Attendance, & Participation